saifalafeefi/c4_rust_jumeirah/README.md

 - Preserves the minimal design of C4 while using Rust idioms
 - Includes robust error handling and bounds checking for stack safety

+## Known Limitations

+While our implementation covers most of the core functionality of C4, there are some known limitations:

+1. **Complex expressions in original C4**: Our Rust implementation doesn't fully handle some of the complex expressions in the original C4 source code, specifically:
+   - The string indexing and pointer arithmetic used in the printf statements around lines 58-61
+   - The bit shift operations used for token hashing around line 73
+   - These limitations only affect full self-hosting (compiling the original C4 with our implementation) and don't impact the ability to compile and run normal C programs.

+2. **Implementation differences**: Some aspects of the implementation are handled differently in Rust compared to C, particularly:
+   - Memory management (using Rust's ownership system)
+   - Error handling (using Result types instead of exit calls)
+   - Symbol table organization (using structured data types)

 ## Building

 To build the project: